 - Conduct training programs for system users/decision makers/system administrators.

-- System Operationalization & Handholding for a mutually agreed period
+- Help in System Operations & Handholding for a mutually agreed period

 Functionaries in the Land Section are the primary users of the Land Management Information System(LMIS).
 Besides, the system shall also be used by the IT Section, Resettlement & Rehabilitation (R&R) section, Corporate Social Rehabilitation (CSR) section and Utility Services departments.
 A brief description of the primary interest of different functional sections is as follows,

-- To monitor the land acquisition/alienation processes, identify the gap areas, implement remedial measures
+- To monitor the land acquisition/alienation processes, identify the gap areas and implement remedial measures

 - To assist the project engineering team in coordinating the Land Acquisition plan with the project engineering plan